How to Set Up a Conference Call

 1.

-Subscribe to a service that provides audio conferencing or conference calls.
+Subscribe to an internet phone service that provides audio conferencing or conference calls.
 Once you've done that, you can log in and go to the conference call feature in your account.

 RingCentral phone system plans include a free conference call feature.
 It gives you unlimited audio conferencing and you can invite up to 1,000 participants per call.